openharmony/docs/en/application-dev/napi/napi-data-types-interfaces.md

 ### napi_threadsafe_function

 Pointer that represents a JS function that can be called asynchronously from multiple threads.
-It can be used to pass the asynchronous operation result to the JS environment, such as reading data from another thread or performing compute-intensive operations.
+It can be used to pass the asynchronous (async for short) operation result to the JS environment, such as reading data from another thread or performing compute-intensive operations.
 In addition, it can be used to call functions in C++ code from a JS environment for execution in another thread.
 By using **napi_threadsafe_function**, you can implement efficient interaction between JS and C++ code while maintaining thread safety.

 ### napi_threadsafe_function_release_mode